Everything you need to know about walking your dog in South Australia’s parks and reserves.

 Guide dogs, hearing dogs and accredited assistance dogs are permitted in most public places.
 A disability dog must remain on a lead while in a national park or reserve.

-If you plan to visit with a disability dog please contact the Department of Environment, Water and Natural Resources for information about any potential hazards in specific parks.
+If you plan to visit with a disability dog please contact the Department for Environment and Water for information about any potential hazards in specific parks.

 Why walk your dog in a national park?